Auditing contractors – How to ensure safety in the workplace

 You can never be too careful when it comes to the safety of your employees or contractors.
-Accidents cost money and in some cases lives.
-That is why staying on top of the safety processes and auditing contractor safety and other third parties in your work field is important.
-Every day, injured workers file claims for workers’ compensation at an average cost of $42,000 per claim.
+Accidents cost money and in some cases lives, that is why it is important to stay on top of the safety of contractors and other third parties in your work field.
+Every day, injured workers file a claim for workers’ compensation at an average cost of $42,000 per claim.

 According to Dodge, poor contractor safety culture and unsafe management practices are responsible for about 71% of reported injuries.
 When insufficient worker safety is the norm and standard operating procedure, the consequences — monetary or otherwise — are dire.
 Let us talk about how you can stay on top of contractor safety within your workplace.